emanuelrodrg/codelab-mobile/README.md

 ### [Watch it on Youtube](https://youtu.be/txvyAO894DY)

-# CodeLab App: Sua Plataforma de Estudos de Programação
+# Projeto CodeLab App: Plataforma de Estudos Voltado a Programação

 ## 1. Informações Gerais do Projeto